 - In a large pot or dutch oven heat avocado oil on high.

-- Add onions, garlic, ginger, green chillies (optional) fenugreek seeds, cumin seeds and sauté.
+- Add onions, garlic, ginger, green chillies (optional) fenugreek seeds, cumin seeds, coriander seeds and sauté.

 - When onions appear to be translucent, add salt spinach and sauté for 5 minutes.